loonwerks/CASE/TA5/tool-assessment-4/basic/tutorial/readme.md

 ```

-The listing below illustrates the auto-generated skeleton file for the produer thread.
+The listing below illustrates the auto-generated skeleton file for the producer thread.
 See
 [hamr_initial/c/ext-c/producer_t_i_producer_producer/producer_t_i_producer_producer.c](hamr-initial/c/ext-c/producer_t_i_producer_producer/producer_t_i_producer_producer.c),
 for the actual file.
 In the listing below, for pedagogical purpose, we have added comments explaining the content.